true-myth/true-myth/README.md

     | `task/delay.js`      | None                                                         |
     | `test-support.js`    | `maybe.js`, `result.js`                                      |
     | `toolbelt.js`        | `maybe.js`, `result.js`, `-private/utils.js`                 |

+- This intentionally excludes the ESLint plugin contents, which should not be part of an production bundle.

 [^terser]: Using [terser](https://github.com/terser/terser) 5.46.2 with `--compress --mangle --mangle-props`.